solarte7/NegationAndUncertainty/README.md

 </ul>

 <h3> Pre-processing </h3>
-The datasets previously described are pre-processed before being used in training the BiLSTM and BERT-based models.
+The datasets previously described are pre-processed before being used  the BiLSTM and BERT-based models.
 We provide scripts that pre-processes the datasets (See Pre-processing directory).
-These scrips take BIO files as input and pre-process them before training BiLSTM and BERT-based models.

 <h3> Validation </h3>
 This directory contains scripts for loading trained  models on the NUBES corpus, and perform negation and uncertainty  detetection in a different dataset.
-This code can be used to validate text sentences or to validate a complete dataset such as the Cancer dataset.
+This code can be used to validate sentence by  sentence or to validate a complete dataset such as the Cancer dataset.

 <h3> Contact </h3>
 If you have any question or suggestion, please contact us at the following email address: <b>oswaldo.solartep@alumnos.upm.es</b>